 When it comes to things that have the ability to affect our futures, like reproductive health and fertility, understanding our cycles is crucial to tapping into potential possibilities and overcoming obstacles.

-With an overwhelming amount of information on how we should be exercising, supplements we should be taking, what we should be indulging in or avoiding, tackling how we understand our periods can seem like a daunting task.
-But if we break it down day by day ), it can become much more manageable to grasp.
+With an overwhelming amount of information on how we should be exercising, supplements we should be taking, and what we should be indulging in or avoiding, tackling how we understand our periods can seem like a daunting task.
+But if we break it down day by day, it can become much more manageable to grasp.

 Your period starts on day 1.

 Your hormone levels of estrogen and progesterone drop, making you feel tired.
 You might also experience common period symptoms like moodiness, breast tenderness, backaches, and cramping — which happens as your uterine lining contracts to shed itself, since there’s no fertilized egg, or embryo, that the uterine lining needs to support.

 Get plenty of rest, and don’t overdo it with the exercise.

 As naturopathic physician Dr. Jolene Brighten explains, “On day 1 of your cycle, both estrogen and progesterone are low which signals the pituitary gland (a pea-sized gland at the base of the brain) to release Follicle-stimulating hormone (FSH).
 FSH stimulates the ovaries to form a follicle in preparation for ovulation."

 During this phase of your menstrual cycle, you’ll probably want to take it easy.
 Get plenty of rest, and don’t overdo it with the exercise.
 Most women’s average menstrual cycle lasts from 3 to 7 days, but depending on the woman, it could be shorter or longer.

 You’re thanking your lucky stars.
 Your period is over, hallelujah.